Table of Contents

 Managed team responsibilities, overseeing data scientists and analysts in various projects.

-Led a cross-functional team of data scientists and analysts to deliver high-impact predictive analytics models that increased customer retention rates by 25%.
+Led a team of 10 data scientists and ML engineers to launch retention and pricing models that improved targeted product revenue by 25%.

 Worked on different data analysis tasks assigned by the management team.